ArnabSingha200228/Catch-It-RL/README.md

 ---

-## ⚙️ Training Strategy
+## ⚙️ Training Process and Setups

 - Environment reset includes diverse initial positions (randomized).
 - Reward shaping includes both sparse reward and movement incentive.
 - Target network synced periodically.
 - Experience replay sampled in mini-batches.
+- The original game was constrained to catch the item once the catcher rectangle fully overlaps the items, but for the sake of training the agent this constraint is removed and only partial overlap can catch the item.

+## Training Strategies
+- Training with randomized actions for exploration
+- Training with heuristic guided movement actions for exploration
+- Training with mixed (weighted sampling of heuristic guided movements and random movements) actions
+- Training in multiple iterations using various epsilon values

 ---

 ## 🚧 Challenges Faced

-- Agent stuck in corner or oscillating behaviors
+- Agent stuck in random places and oscillating behaviors
 - Poor generalization to rare spatial configurations
 - Sparse feedback from environment
 - Difficult to handle spatial symmetries with vanilla MLP